w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Connect to Polkadot-JS Apps

-At this point, you are now ready to connect your local node to the Polkadot JS UI.
+At this point, you are now ready to connect your local node to the Polkadot-JS Apps.
 To do so, head over to the [user interface](https://polkadot.js.org/apps/) and change the network to `Local Node`.
 For now, you can change the custom endpoint to one of your validator `--ws-port` values.
 When this the network is connected, the main page should look like this: